csswizardry/csswizardry.github.com/_posts/2017-02-12-base64-encoding-and-performance-part-2.md

 I didn’t notice any drastic improvements on this reduced test case because preload isn’t really useful here: I already have such a short request chain that we don’t get any real gains from reordering it.
-However, if we had a page with many assets, preload can certainly begin to give use some great boosts.
+However, if we had a page with many assets, preload can certainly begin to give us some great boosts.
 I actually use it [on my homepage](/) to [preload the masthead](https://github.com/csswizardry/csswizardry.github.com/blob/21044ecec9e11998d7a1e12e9f96be2aa990c652/_includes/head.html#L5-L15): this is above the fold content that is normally quite late requested, so